mitrydoug/string-art/README.md

 ![String Art of Jake Gyllenhaal](images/jake-string.png)

 This was a personal project of mine in early 2024.
+The code was not refactored or optimized much beyond the first working prototype, by intention.

 ### How to run